 In all, it was an awkward, weirdly designed process in my experience, almost the opposite of user-friendly.
 I reset the mesh couple of times and ran into the same shenanigans each time.
 It was like the errors were part of the deal.

-And here’s the kicker: The setup wizard has a rather lengthy section on how to open mesh the retail box, plugging it into power, etc. That was nice.
-But somebody didn’t get the full memo on ease of use.
+And here’s the kicker: The setup wizard has a rather lengthy section on how to open the retail box, plug it into power, etc. That was nice, though partially necessary.
+After that, somebody didn’t get the full memo on ease of use.

-In all, it took me some 30 minutes to get the mesh up and running.
-Not really a long time longer and not as good of an experience compared with similar systems.
+In all, it took me some 30 minutes to get the mesh up and running — much longer and not as good of an experience as similar systems.

 ARRIS SURFboard mAX AX6600: Detail photos